0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 It turned out surprisingly decent (Boyfriend Approved™), despite my fumbling around, although I still want to play around with the pancake batter formula so I can replicate it next time.
 (This one was made by adding different ingredients and going through a few *very fragile and soggy* pancakes until I got lucky.)

-![cold buckwheat noodles in spicy broth](/food/foodventures/images/nuri-village-buckwheat-noodles.jpg){:width="48%"}{: .image-left}

-![korean spicy chicken](/food/foodventures/images/nuri-village-spicy chicken.jpg){:width="48%"}{: .image-left}

 For a linner (late lunch/early dinner?) we walked to Nuri Village.
 I've wanted to try Nuri for a while now, ever since it opened earlier this year, since we have a serious lack of decent Korean restaurants in the plaza.
 Because the restaurant is still fairly new, everything inside looked clean and shiny, so it was a nice place to have a sit-down meal.

+![cold buckwheat noodles in spicy broth](/food/foodventures/images/nuri-village-buckwheat-noodles.jpg){:width="48%"}{: .image-left}

+![korean spicy chicken](/food/foodventures/images/nuri-village-spicy chicken.jpg){:width="48%"}{: .image-left}

+I ordered a refreshing bowl of cold buckwheat noodles, and I found an amazing new lifehack to eating them!
+This restaurant provided a pair of scissors and apparently you are supposed to cut the mass of noodles into quarters before eating, but I didn't know this until I was halfway through the bowl.
+My personally developed technique is to pick up a bunch of noods, cut them at just the point where they form a perfectly-sized mouthful, then eat happily!
+Totally mess-free, no slurping or splattering of sauce.

-I ordered a refreshing bowl of cold buckwheat noodles, but the real highlight was Kevin's order of a whole spicy chicken.
+The real highlight of today's meal, though, was Kevin's order of a whole spicy chicken.
 I feel like the picture doesn't do justice to just how massive this plate was.
 Two servers carried it to our table.
 I honestly felt scared just to be in the presence of so much *meat*.

 Obviously, he didn't finish even a quarter of it, so we packed the rest of it up to take home.
 For $29, this is a pretty good deal, and I'm glad that I won't have to worry about dinner for him for the next few days!